ptrpl4/GitBookWiki/leftovers/other-tech/i-dont-know.md

   * bash
 * How to test mobile applications
 * How to perform load testing
+* How to be a Team Lead

 ## I want know more about

 * Security testing best practices
-* Team Lead
 * Golang
+* Tools
+	* Temporal
+	* prometheus
 * All stuff from previous sections 🤓

 \---

 It doesn't mean that I don't know anything at all about load testing or can explain every detail about docker.
 Its just attempt to summarise my knowledge in IT-industry and make future education ways more clear